gamedevware/charon/docs/gamedata/generating_source_code.rst

 - Use the ``--outputDirectory`` parameter to specify the location where generated files will be saved.
 - Use the ``--namespace`` and  ``--gameDataClassName`` parameters to adjust the signature of generated classes.
 - Use the ``--splitFiles`` parameter to generate multiple files instead of one large one.
+- Use the ``--clearOutputDirectory`` parameter to clear the output directory from generated files when re-generating source code.

 Once the process is complete, the generated source code will be available at ``--outputDirectory``.